thesaigoneer/atomic-saigon/README.md

 ## Current Quirks:

-7th of April, 2024:       *   At the moment of writing there is an issue with switching to the signed version of the image
+7th of April, 2024:

+* At the moment of writing there is an issue with switching to the signed version of the image

 * To enable flathub head into Discover and tick the appropriate box in Settings

+* Memory usage seems to be pretty high (1.8Gb), but that's possibly due to background services.
+To be checked.

 ## Nota bene